 You've made it to the final stages of the hiring process and received a job offer.
 Congratulations!
-Still, there are several important questions to ask before signing on.
-Salary is just one component of a compensation package, and now is the time to ask questions about the benefits and perks that provide extra incentive to accept a job offer.
-They also deserve thorough examination.
+Still, there are several important questions to ask before you accept.
+Now is the time to ask questions about the entire compensation package.

 - Medical, dental and vision insurance